sopra-fs24-group-38/sopra-fs24-group-38-server/README.md

 2. Development :
 We recommend to use the build option without tests during local development and use the testsuite manually if needed locally.
 And otherwise rely on the automated tests during deployment.
+3. When the SpringBoot Application boots the H2 DB also boots and can be monitored under http://localhost:8080/h2-console/

 - Build without tests:
 ```bash